ckateraas/UniFi-Controller-in-Docker/README.md

 See [UniFi's own documentation about which ports it uses](https://help.ubnt.com/hc/en-us/articles/218506997-UniFi-Ports-Used)

 The `mongo` container exposes `27017` and should be blocked by a firewall to prevent other devices from accessing it.

-## Cons of Docker host networking

-Host networking was setup to make the UniFi Controller's web UI easier to use, but it has downsides, such as:

-- MongoDB is exposed on `27017` on the host, which makes it accessible to the network.
-Recommended to block this with a host firewall.
-- Docker Compose DNS does not work in host mode, so `mongo:127.0.0.1` is added as an `extra_hosts` directive on the `controller` service.